 What KORU refers to as “Conventional Burial” is when the deceased is buried in a conventional cemetery which requires the use of a wood or metal casket to enclose the deceased (the deceased may or may not be embalmed), a grave liner or vault is placed over the casket before final burial and individual headstones mark the grave.

-In recent years, there’s been a resurgence of sorts for it as more people choose green options over cremation or conventional burial.
+In recent years, there’s been a resurgence of sorts for burial as more people choose green and natural options over cremation or conventional burial.

 GREEN BURIAL AND NATURAL DEATH

 “Green Burial is a statement of personal values for those who seek to minimize their impact on the local and global environment.
 For people who are mindful of the cyclical nature of life, green burial is a spiritually fulfilling alternative to conventional burial or cremation.
 It is an environmentally sensitive practice: the body is returned to the earth to decompose naturally and contribute to new life.”

 There are five principals of green burial that are essential to adhere to.

 - Ecological Restoration & Conservation

 - Communal Memorialization

 For a detailed explanation of these principals, visit Green Burial Society of Canada.

 The cemeteries in the Lower Mainland, Vancouver Island and the Gulf Islands that have achieved a green burial designation from either the Green Burial Society of Canada or The Green Burial Council (USA) are found at: